-- Pregnant people with DR-TB should be started on treatment immediately with fully active regimens because untreated and under-treated DR-TB poses a serious risk to the pregnant individual and the fetus; - The only medication that is contra-indicated in pregnancy is amikacin (and other injectable agents), which should only be used if there are no other options to save the person's life.
-Pretomanid may have reproductive toxicity and should be avoided until additional data are available. - Pregnant people with DR-TB can receive linezolid with monitoring of the complete blood count and iron supplementation;

-- Pregnant people with DR-TB can receive fluoroquinolones and bedaquiline safely but nutritional support should be considered to ensure adequate growth of the fetus; - Ethionamide and PAS may be used in pregnant people who have limited treatment options but could worsen nausea and vomiting associated with pregnancy and thus anti-emetic therapy should be considered if they must be administered.
+- Pregnant women/people with DR-TB should be started on treatment immediately with fully active regimens because untreated and under-treated DR-TB poses a serious risk to the pregnant individual and the fetus; - The only medication that is contra-indicated in pregnancy is amikacin (and other injectable agents), which should only be used if there are no other options to save the person's life.
+Pretomanid may have reproductive toxicity and should be avoided until additional data are available. - Pregnant women/people with DR-TB can receive linezolid with monitoring of the complete blood count and iron supplementation; - Pregnant women/people with DR-TB can receive fluoroquinolones and bedaquiline safely but nutritional support should be considered to ensure adequate growth of the fetus; - Ethionamide and PAS may be used in pregnant women/people who have limited treatment options but could worsen nausea and vomiting associated with pregnancy and thus anti-emetic therapy should be considered if they must be administered.
 They may also be associated with an increased risk of hepatotoxicity.
-Ethionamide must be given with a prenatal vitamin given its association with neural tube defects; - Clofazimine may cause reversible hyperpigmentation in pregnant people and neonates but this resolves over weeks/months; - Pregnant people should not be excluded from receiving shorter regimens provided they meet the other criteria for these regimens; - Pregnant people with DR-TB should be reported to national programs and bodies responsible for pharmacovigilance.
+Ethionamide must be given with a prenatal vitamin given its association with neural tube defects; - Clofazimine may cause reversible hyperpigmentation in pregnant women/people and neonates but this resolves over weeks/months; - Pregnant women/people should receive one of the four all-oral, shorter regimens, now recommended by the WHO for treatment during pregnancy, provided they meet other criteria for receiving these regimens. - Pregnant women/people with DR-TB should be reported to national programs and bodies responsible for pharmacovigilance.

-FG is a 32 year-old person who is pregnant and in the first trimester when they find out they are living with DR-TB.
-They have a rapid molecular test that is positive for M. tuberculosis as well as rifampicin-resistance and fluoroquinolone resistance.
-They have bilateral cavitary disease on chest radiograph and are started on a regimen of bedaquiline, clofazimine, cycloserine and ethionamide.
+FG is a 32 year-old woman who is pregnant and in the first trimester when she finds out she is living with DR-TB.
+She has a rapid molecular test that is positive for M. tuberculosis as well as rifampicin-resistance and fluoroquinolone resistance.
+She has bilateral cavitary disease on chest radiograph and is started on a regimen of bedaquiline, clofazimine, cycloserine and ethionamide.
 Linezolid is omitted after a baseline hemoglobin is 7.7 g/dL and delamanid is not given because the providers are worried about safety owing to "limited information" on its use in pregnancy.
-They continue to cough, fail to put on weight and in their second month of treatment, they still have a positive smear and culture.
-They also report daily vomiting after taking DR-TB treatment.
+She continues to cough, does not put on weight and in her second month of treatment, she still has a positive smear and culture.
+She also reports daily vomiting after taking DR-TB treatment.